How to get an official diagnosis

 For toddlers and children, the earlier they are diagnosed the sooner services can be provided.
 Occupational Therapy and Applied Behavioral Analysis are just some of the many useful resources out there for kids that can help them.

 It wasn’t until 1994 that Asperger’s could officially be diagnosed.
 Usually, the best starting point in the process of diagnosis will be your GP (Doctor).
 Depending on your country of residence, they will then refer you to one of the following:

 - Psychiatrist (MD)

-- Social worker with AS experience and a MSW degree
+- A social worker with AS experience and an MSW degree

-- Psychologist with AS experience and a Masters degree
+- A psychologist with AS experience and a Masters degree

 - Scientific Study being done at a university

 If your GP is not willing to refer you directly you may also want to consider going direct to the specialist.

 For help in your state click this link https://grasp.org/contact/.